MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-analytics-azure-content.md

 - [App Service diagnostics][Azure App Service diagnostics overview] alerts you to problems in apps, such as downtime.
 Use this service to identify, troubleshoot, and resolve issues like outages.

 - Consider using [App Service to back up application files][Basic web app availability considerations].
-But the backed-up files include app settings in plain text, which may include secrets like connection strings.
+But be careful with backed-up files, which include app settings in plain text.
+Those settings may include secrets like connection strings.

 ### Scalability considerations